drfoxvet/drfoxvet-net/site/content/post/preventing-fleas-ticks-and-mosquitoes.md

 The US government’s Environmental Protection Agency announced in May 2009 that it will conduct a thorough investigation of topical anti-flea and tick products used on dogs and cats.
 Some 44,000 reports of adverse reactions were received by the EPA in 2008.

+ Veterinarian Dr. W. Jean Dodds, in Animal Wellness journal, Spring 2020, advises cat and dog owners to avoid isoxazoline-containing flea and tick meds, as in Bravecto, Nexgard, Simparica, Credelio and the recently FDA approved Revolution Plus.

+ Other products to control companion animal parasites include neonicotinoids and avermectins which get into the environment from animals' coats and feces.
+Drs.
+Little and Boxall attest that "The indiscriminate prophylactic use of antiparasitic drugs in companion animals is irrational, wanton, unnecessary, irresponsible and ecologically dangerous.
+It should not be considered good practice." ( statement from their letter, Environmental pollution from pet paraciticides,  published in the U.K.'s Veterinary Record, Jan 25th 2020).

 ## A HOLISTIC APPROACH

 My holistic approach to keeping fleas and ticks at bay consists of: Daily checking with a flea comb, closely examining between the animal’s toes, and ear-folds, noting any tell-tale shiny, black, coal-dust like specks.
 These will turn reddish-brown on a piece of wet white paper if they are flea droppings of digested dog or cat blood.